Nonunique Ergodicity on the Boundary of Outer space: Preliminaries

 which is a subset of $\Omega_{\infty}^L(G_0)$.
 Similar to the limiting tree of a folding sequence, the set of \emph{currents} (see \Cref{ssec:arationalprelim}) on the legal lamination characterizes the set of width measures on the unfolding sequence:

-\begin{theorem}[{\cite[Theorem 4.4]{NPR2014}}] Given a reduced unfolding sequence $(G_s)_{s \le 0}$ with legal lamination $\Lambda$, there is a natural linear isomorphism between the space of width measures supported on $(G_s)_{s \le 0}$ and the space of currents supported on $\Lambda$. \end{theorem}
+\begin{theorem}[{\cite[Theorem 4.4]{NPR2014}}] Given a reduced unfolding sequence $(G_s)_{s \le 0}$ with legal lamination $\Lambda$, there is a natural linear isomorphism between the space of width measures supported on $(G_s)_{s \le 0}$ and the space of currents supported on $\Lambda$. \end{theorem} We sketch the proof of \Cref{thm:NPR-unfoldingsequence} at the end of \Cref{ssec:arationalprelim} as it is in unpublished work.